raylutz/daffodil/README.md

-# Pydf
-A lightweight, simple and fast alternative to provide 2-D data arrays with mixed types.

 # Pydf -- Python Dataframes

-The Pydf package provides a lightweight, simple and fast alternative to provide 2-d data arrays with mixed types.
+The Pydf package provides a lightweight, simple and fast 2-d dataframes, similar to Pandas.

-Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, and chunked large data sets where column based number crunching does not dominate.
+Pydf is particularly well suited to applications for data munging, incremental appending, data pipelines, and chunked large data sets where column and array based number crunching does not dominate.

 It excels when the data array needs to be heavily manipulated, particularly by rows or individual data items.
-Spreadsheet-like operations makes it useful for processing the entire array with the same formula template, and can avoid glue code for many transformations.
+Spreadsheet-like operations are also provided, which are useful for processing the entire array with the same formula template, and can avoid glue code for many transformations.
 Python equations in the formula pane operate on the data pane and calculations from spreadsheet programs can be easily ported in, to avoid random glue code.

 ## Fast for general data operations

 We were surprised to find that Pandas is very slow in converting data to a Pandas DataFrame.
-This is because each column is a numpy array which must be allocated in memory as one contiguous block, and apparently there is overhead to coerce the data types.
+Pandas uses a numpy array for each column which must be allocated in memory as one contiguous block, and apparently there is overhead to coerce the data types.
+The delay may also be to provide a great deal of user and security protections.

 Pydf datatype is based on list-of-list array, and uses a dictionary for column names and for row keys, making it extremely fast for column and row indexing by names, while avoiding the requirement for